 3. Foster a positive work environment

-Bottom Line: Happier employees perform better so make sure the environment is positive.
+Bottom Line: Happier employees perform better, so make sure the environment is positive.

 4. Training doesn’t end at onboarding

-Just as training must continue after the initial onboarding phase, adoption of new applications isn’t completed when systems are rolled out to employees.
+Just as training must continue after the initial onboarding phase, adopting new applications isn’t completed when systems are rolled out to employees.
 In a survey of over 500 executives,

 Bottom Line: Ongoing training allows employees to continue to develop their skills and improve their performances.